StatisticalRethinkingJulia/ParetoSmoothedImportanceSampling.jl/README.md

 This package implements model comparison methods as used and explained in StatisticalRethinking (chapter 7).

 The most important methods are *Pareto smoothed importance sampling* (PSIS) and PSIS leave-one-out cross-validation based on the [Matlab package called `PSIS` by Aki Vehtari](https://github.com/avehtari/PSIS.git).
 The Julia translation has been done by @alvaro1101 (on Github).

-Updates for Julia v1+, the new Pkg ecosystem and the inclusion of WAIC and pk utilities have been done by Rob J Goedman.
+Updates for Julia v1+, the new Pkg ecosystem and the addition of WAIC and pk utilities have been done by Rob J Goedman.

-The intention is that PSIS.jl will become part of the [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).
+ParetoSmoothedImportanceSampling.jl will become part of the [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

 ### Installation

-Once registered, PSIS.jl can be installed with:
+Once registered, ParetoSmoothedImportanceSampling.jl can be installed with:
 ```
-Pkg.dev("PSIS")
+Pkg.dev("ParetoSmoothedImportanceSampling")
 ```
 Usually I have only a few packages `permanently` installed, e.g.:
 ```